 |Visitors since 7/1/05|

-Winner of the National Sloan-C Excellence Award for Outstanding Online Teaching & Learning Program
+Winner of the National Online Learning Consortium Excellence Award for Outstanding Online Teaching & Learning Program

 "UMass Lowell's program in Behavioral Intervention in Autism fills a significant need for individuals educated in the best methods of helping individuals and families with autism.
 Behavior Analysis is presently documented as the most effective approach to improving the lives of people diagnosed with autism.
 With the reported increases in autism, there is a burgeoning need for skilled practitioners of behavior analysis throughout the nation and, indeed, the world."